Avaiga/taipy-doc/docs/manuals/core/concepts/scenario.md

-A `Scenario^` is created to model a business concept.
-It represents an instance of a business problem to solve on consistent data and parameter sets.
-In other words, when an end user selects a _scenario_, he/she should have access to all the information and data needed to understand the business case he/she is working on and to make the right decisions.
+We have introduced in Taipy the important concept of a `Scenario^`.
+The Taipy Scenario represents an instance of a business problem to solve on consistent data and parameter sets.

+As its name implies, Taipy scenarios enable the business user to instantiate different versions of a business problem with different assumptions.
+This is extremely useful in a business context where impact analysis and what-if analysis are essential in the decision process.

+After having analyzed its first scenario, the end-user may be very interested in modifying input data nodes (not the intermediate nor the output data nodes), re-running the same pipelines and comparing the results with the previous run.

+For this purpose, it will just need to instantiate a second scenario, execute it and compare it with the first scenario.
+This process can be repeated across multiple scenarios.

 !!! example "In the example"